A Methanol-mediated Room-Temperature Synthesis of Tellurium-Loaded Liquid Scintillators for Neutrinoless Double Beta Decay Search: Introduction

 The search for neutrinoless double beta decay ($0\nu\beta\beta$) represents one of the most compelling frontiers in particle physics, with profound implications for our understanding of neutrino properties and the fundamental symmetries of nature.
 If observed, $0\nu\beta\beta$ would confirm the Majorana nature of neutrinos, provide a measurement of the absolute neutrino mass scale, and potentially shed light on the matter-antimatter asymmetry in the universe~\cite{Fukugita:1986hr,Deppisch:2017ecm,Buchmuller:2005eh}.
 Given its significance, numerous experimental efforts worldwide have pursued this rare decay using a variety of techniques, including high-purity germanium detectors~\cite{GERDA:2018pmc,Majorana:2024,LEGEND:2025}, cryogenic bolometers~\cite{CUORE:2022,CUPID:2024}, liquid xenon time-projection chambers~\cite{EXO-200:2019rkq,nEXO:2018}, and large liquid scintillator detectors \cite{kz:2023}.

 Among the emerging approaches, tellurium-loaded liquid scintillator (Te-LS) has gained attention as a promising medium for $0\nu\beta\beta$ searches.
-The Te-LS approach is adopted by the SNO+ experiment~\cite{SNO+:2015,SNO+:2017,SNO+:2023}, and is also considered by the proposed THEIA~\cite{THEIA:2020}.
+The Te-LS approach is adopted by the SNO+ experiment~\cite{SNO+:2015,SNO:2021xpa}, and is also considered by the proposed THEIA~\cite{THEIA:2020}.
 The JUNO experiment, featuring the world largest 20-kton LS detector, is recently online~\cite{juno_ppnp}.
 It has great potential to upgrade for $0\nu\beta\beta$ search~\cite{juno_0vbb_cpc}.
 The Te-LS technique leverages the advantages of liquid scintillator (LS) - large target masses, low energy thresholds, and scalability - while incorporating tellurium-130 (Te-130), a candidate isotope with a high natural abundance (34\%) and a favorable Q-value (2527 keV).
 This combines efficient background suppression through pulse-shape discrimination and spatial resolution with the potential for ultra-low radioactive purity.
 Moreover, the dissolved tellurium (Te) in organic LS enables homogeneous loading without compromising optical transparency, offering a competitive balance between sensitivity and technical feasibility.
 0{$\nu$}{$\beta$}{$\beta$} detection represents an ultra-low-background and ultra-high-sensitivity measurement, imposing stringent requirements on the optical performance and long-term stability of Te-LS.
 Various technical approaches have been explored for incorporating Te into organic LS, including direct dissolution with the aid of surfactants or dispersion of Te and its compounds as nanoparticles.
 However, these methods often suffer from insufficient long-term stability.
-In accordance with the "like dissolves like" principle, the optimal strategy involves chemically synthesizing organotellurium compounds that form homogeneous and stable true solutions in LS.
-Consequently, the selection and synthesis of suitable organotellurium compounds constitute the most critical and technically demanding aspect of Te-LS development.
+Based on the concept of solvation dynamics and structural compatibility, the optimal strategy involves synthesizing organotellurium compounds designed to mimic the solvent's physicochemical properties, ensuring the formation of homogeneous and stable true solutions in LS.